 You’re wasting money on all the latest gadgets

 Last but not least, every business understands the importance of technology, well at least they should.
 In a continually changing environment, companies should know that to remain relevant, they need to boost their online presence.

 Your customers are tech-savvy.
 The typical Millennials owns up to seven different digitally connected devices.
 It’s fair to say if you can’t cross platforms and channels successfully, you are of no interest to them.
 But, at the same time, managing your digital presence doesn’t require investing in all the latest gadgets, like high-end laptops.
 You need reliable tools your team can use every day.
 Innovative tech can have a counterproductive effect; aside from the price, it can be too complex to use.

 By making a few adjustments, you can increase the profitability of your company.
 Whether you’re spending too much on technology you don’t need or not enough on helpful tools that can simplify business management, running a successful company is about generating a positive return on your activities.
 What changes can you make today to avoid losses and gain profit?
 Here’s to YOUR success!

-Carolyn R. Owens has over 25 years of proven experience and serves as a Career Strategist, Executive and Leadership Coach.
-She is the President of Infinity Coaching, Inc. where she can help you up-level your skills, so you can up-level your income, career, business or life.
-Infinity Coaching, Inc. provides coaching, organizational training, personality assessments, and a signature program, the Infinity Coaching Inner Circle.
-Carolyn is certified to give both The Energy Leadership Index Assessment and Myers Briggs Type Indicator Assessment.
-You can find out more about both assessments and other products and services at http://www.infinitycoaching.net.
+Carolyn R. Owens has over 25 years of proven experience and serves as a Career Strategist, Leadership and Life Coach.
+She is the Chairwoman and CEO of Infinity Coaching, Inc. where they help you up-level your skills so you can up-level your income.
+Infinity Coaching, Inc. provides one-on-one and group coaching, organizational training, and personality assessments.
+Carolyn is certified to give both The Energy Leadership Index Assessment and Myers Briggs Type Indicator (MBTI) Assessment.
+You can find out more about both assessments and other products and services athttps://www.infinitycoaching.net.